Ensure your online account is up to date in case of postal disruption. Update your account here.

 Membership Transfer – Moving Out of Region

-When a CAA Atlantic member has moved outside of the four (4) Atlantic Provinces they will notify CAA Atlantic of their new permanent address.
+When a CAA Atlantic member has moved outside of the four (4) Atlantic Provinces, they must notify CAA Atlantic of their new permanent address.
 The member will retain their CAA Atlantic membership until their next renewal date.
-CAA Atlantic will notify the local CAA club and they will send a renewal invoice to the member.
+CAA Atlantic will notify the local CAA club, and they will send a renewal invoice to the member.
 The member must then reach out to the new club and arrange payment to complete the transfer.
 CAA Atlantic will not transfer payment information to the new club.

 CAA Privacy and Consumer Email Policy